sagar-iitg/sagar-iitg.github.io/_pages/about.md

   - /about.html
 ---

 I am a Masters student at IIT-Bombay.
-I did my Btech from HIT, Kolkata.
+I did my Btech from HIT, Kolkata and my hometown is kharagpur.

 My subjects of interests are Mathematics, Machine Learning, Deep Learning and Stats.
 With applications in Wireless communications, Artificial intelligence and Decision making.
-Currently, i am trying to learn new things.

 Apart from academics i enjoy watching TV series, cricket and i like to play badminton and table tennis.